microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaAdministrativeUnitMember.md

 This command removes a specified member (user or group) from a specified administrative unit.

-- `-ObjectId` parameter specifies the administrative unit Id.
+- `-ObjectId` parameter specifies the ID of an administrative unit.
-- `-MemberId` parameter specifies the administrative unit member Id.
+- `-MemberId` parameter specifies the ID of the administrative unit member.

 ## Parameters